Salvatore Vitale, Editor-in-chief

-Continuing with our series of interviews with the Selectors for Graduate Photography Online 2017, we talk to Salvatore Vitale, Photographer and Editor-in-chief at YET magazine.
+Introducing the Selectors for the BA Phase of Graduate Photography Online 2017: we talk to Salvatore Vitale, Editor-in-chief at YET Magazine.

 Tell us about your work at YET?
 What does your core role at the magazine involve?